greenwoodms06/roster-rotation/README.md

 ## Donations

-Tap the **♥ Donate** button in the header for PayPal or Venmo links.
+If you find this app useful you can consider donating in app via the **❤️ Donate** button or the PayPal or Venmo links at this top of th [README.md](./README.md).
+Many thanks in advance! 🙏

 ## Privacy